kofikodie/Situs/src/CreationalPatterns/Builder/README.md

 -   _Director_

-    -   contructor an object using the Builder interface.
+    -   constructs an object using the Builder interface.

 -   _Product_